vahizan/closing-prices/README.md

 How I approached the challenge
 -
-- Created utils file to handle compound interest logic
+- Created utils file to get data from api
-- Then built the backend endpoints and plugged the util functions into the responses
+- Then built the backend endpoint and plugged the util function into the responses to handle cors
 - After that, I worked on the frontend, with a crappy first draft
-- Wired up the backend with the frontend input components
+- Finally, Wired up the backend with the frontend input components
-- Finally,finished up by polishing the UI.

 What I like
 -
-- The UI
-- Modularity of the functions in the utils files
+- Modularity of the functions in the utils file and custom hook

 What bits of my solution I’d like to improve upon
 -
 - I would like to refactor the App.tsx file further
 - Unit tests could be more robust
 - Inconsistencies with typescript type declarations, which I would clean up
+- UI could've been much better and should've implemented a dark version to keep it similar to the wireframe